in 99 words

 How Is This Possible?

 If you're on a team with a bug-count in the hundreds, the idea of "no bugs" probably sounds ridiculous.
-I'll admit: "no bugs" is an ideal to strive for, not something that your team will necessarily achieve.
+I'll admit: "no bugs" is an ideal to strive for, not something your team will necessarily achieve.

 However, XP teams can achieve dramatically lower bug rates.
 [Van Schooenderwoert]'s team averaged one and a half bugs per month in a very difficult domain.
 In an independent analysis of a company practicing a variant of XP, QSM Associates reported an average reduction from 2,270 defects to 381 defects [Mah].

-1See, for example, [Van Schooenderwoert], [Mah], and [Anderson].
+2See, for example, [Van Schooenderwoert], [Mah], and [Anderson 2006].

 Evidence for these results is as yet anecdotal.
 Rigorous scientific studies of complete software development methodologies are rare due to the large number of variables involved.
 While there are organizations that draw performance conclusions by aggregating hundreds of projects, none that I am aware of have enough data to draw conclusions on agile projects in general, let alone XP specifically.
-(QSM Associates is a well-regarded example of such an organization; as of June 2006, they only had data from a few agile projects.2)
+(QSM Associates is a well-regarded example of such an organization; as of June 2006, they only had data from a few agile projects.3)

-2Personal communication with Michael Mah of QSM Associates.
+3Personal communication with Michael Mah of QSM Associates.

 In the absence of conclusive proof, how can you know if your team will achieve these results?
 There's only one way to know for sure: try it and see.
-It doesn't take super-powers.
+It doesn't take superpowers.
 Teams of novices coached by an experienced developer have done this.
 All you need is commitment to follow the XP practices rigorously and support from your organization to do so.

 How to Achieve Nearly Zero Bugs

-3I use "defect" synonymously with "bug".
+4I use "defect" synonymously with "bug".

 The agile approach is to generate fewer defects.
 This isn't a matter of finding defects earlier; it's a question of not generating them at all.

-4An "average" team would have generated 1,035, found 80%, and delivered 207.
+5An "average" team would have generated 1,035, found 80%, and delivered 207.

 To achieve these results, XP uses a potent cocktail of techniques:

-Write fewer bugs by using a wide variety of technical and organizational practices.
+1. Write fewer bugs by using a wide variety of technical and organizational practices.

-Eliminate bug breeding grounds by refactoring poorly-designed code.
+2. Eliminate bug breeding grounds by refactoring poorly-designed code.

-Fix bugs quickly to reduce their impact, writing tests to prevent them from reoccurring, then fix the associated design flaws that are likely to breed more bugs.
+3. Fix bugs quickly to reduce their impact, writing tests to prevent them from reoccurring, then fix the associated design flaws that are likely to breed more bugs.

-Test your process by using exploratory testing to expose systemic problems and hidden assumptions.
+4. Test your process by using exploratory testing to expose systemic problems and hidden assumptions.

-Fix your process by uncovering categories of mistakes and making those mistakes impossible.
+5. Fix your process by uncovering categories of mistakes and making those mistakes impossible.

 Ingredient #1: Write Fewer Bugs